 Thanks so much for the birthday wishes people.
 I’ve had a class day with *name of his wife* being spoilt.
 I’ve been thinking about life and all the things I’ve done and achieved and I haven’t done too bad.
 Danced for my country all over the world, won and competed in some of the biggest competitions in the world, acted in Byker Grove lol, appeared at the Palladium in Oliver and Les Miserables with some of the best actors, done the Royal Variety Show etc etc. I’m only saying this as they are things I’m very proud to have done, but in the 30 years I’ve been here my two biggest achievements are 1- marrying the girl of my dreams and 2- being able to raise and be part of my amazing little girl’s life.
 I’m a very lucky person

 My first reaction on reading all that was sadness.
 My heart immediately sank and I thought “why is it always other people that get to feel like that?
 When will it be my turn to get what I want?”.
 But one of the things I want to do differently as I attempt to make some changes in my life is to finally learn think positively, so I stopped myself in my tracks and tried to look at things differently.
 OK, I may not have met anyone famous (let alone acted with them!), been in any international competitions (mostly because I’ve never wanted to) or even done the two things he is most happy about, namely married the love of my life and created a child.
-But that doesn’t mean my years on this plant have been wasted.
+But that doesn’t mean my years on this planet have been wasted.
 I’ve just done different things – and I’m sure there are plenty that other people I went to school with would be jealous of.
 Still unconvinced, I decided to make a concrete list of all the things I will have experienced and achieved by the time I turn 30 in August.
 And then, because merely writing something down for myself could never be enough, I naturally decided that I also had to blog about my experiences.
 There’s something about posting things on my blog that makes them feel that much more real to me (and plus it gives me an excuse to go through all my old photos, which is almost like experiencing the things I’ve done all over again).

 And now that the explanation of why I’m doing this is a million miles long, I think I’ll put the actual list in a separate blog post.
 Or possibly even split it into sections and make a series of it.
 I’ve already started writing my list on paper (I would be finished if new things didn’t keep occurring to me!) and will be transferring it to the blog soon.
 Watch this space!